NewGraphEnvironment/rfp/.github/ISSUE_TEMPLATE/issue-or-enhancement-general.md

 ---
-name: Issue or Enhancement
+name: Issue or Enhancement General
-about: Descriptive Title Goes Here with Keywords
+about: 'This is a first crack at an issue template '
 title: ''
 labels: ''
 assignees: ''